Where did the Rich co‑creation principles come from?

 28th President of the United States

-Every employee is focused on generating maximum value for all constituents of the enterprise ecosystem.
+Every employee is focused on generating maximum value for all constituents of the enterprise ecosystem (stakeholders and beyond).

-All work contributes to the accomplishment of mission, an enterprise-wide programme of work aimed at manifesting its intent within a given timeframe.
-Rich Co-creation work always serves intent and mission.
+All work contributes to the accomplishment of an enterprise-wide mission aimed at manifesting its intent within a given timeframe.
+Rich Co‑creation projects always serve intent and mission.

 Rich Co‑creation is an enterprise-wide capability and practice, not a technique employed for ad-hoc projects.

-Rich Co-creation practice extends beyond workshops and events.
+Rich Co‑creation practice extends beyond workshops and ‘whole system in the room’ events.

 Rich Co‑creation calls for a genuine appreciation of the value requirements of each constituent of the enterprise ecosystem.
 If you disapprove of the value sought by one or more parties, you are inviting failure.

-As an individual, group or organisation, you cannot create value.
-You can only create value generators — notably products, services, facilities, establishments and events.
+As an individual, group or organization, you cannot create value.
+You can only create value generators — notably products, services, facilities, establishments, events — and meta generators (producers of value generators, such as enterprises).

 Arresting the generation of anti-value is just as important as — and sometimes more important than — the generation of new value.

-Employees are not instruments of management.
+Employees are not instruments of senior management.
 They are autonomous creators.

-A co-creation project can be framed in one of five ways: innovation, change, problem solving, development, or potential realisation.
+A Rich Co‑creation project can be framed in one of five ways: innovation, change, problem solving, development, or potential utilization.

-Robert Fritz [author of The Path of Least Resistance etc.] argues for a distinction between problem-solving and creating.
+Robert Fritz argues for a distinction between problem-solving and creating.
 Problem-solving is taking actions to have something go away: the problem.
 While problem-solving has its place, as a persistent approach, it limits accomplishment.
 The elimination of a problem does not mean that the desired result can be created.
 As distinguished, solving a problem does not by design lead to a creation.
 Creating is taking action to bring into being that which does not yet exist: the desired outcome.

 Source: Wikipedia—Robert Fritz